msd-code-academy/lessons/lesson-2/function-return-function.md

 };
 ```

 Aha!
 A function that returns a function.
-Now naturally the next question becomes _"but why?"_ which is an excellent question because all of this is kind of difficult to get used to unless you did a lot of Haskell in the past.
+Now naturally the next question becomes _"but why?"_ which is an excellent question because all of this is kind of difficult to get used to unless you did some Haskell in the past.

 The difference is when you use the function.
 Let's compare it to a simple arrow function in this example: